 At Middleton we believe that participation in activities that complement our curriculum play a central role in children’s healthy development and helps to enhance citizenship, as well as general educational success, allowing our children to build a tool kit for life in modern Britain beyond our school gates.

 We aim to provide children with at least two possible co-curricular clubs/activities per year group, per half term.
-We are currently expanding our offer to further complement our non-core curriculum.

 Co-Curricular Sports at Middleton